-For such commission or other benefits you consent to such commission or other benefits being retained by us without our being liable to account to you for any such amounts.
-In the absence the signed engagement letter the firm could retain the commission only if the client gave his and informed consent on each occasion after receiving full disclosure of the amount whereas once the letter is signed, the firm can keep the commission.
+For such commission or other benefits, you consent to such commission or other benefits being retained by us without us being liable to account to you for any such amounts.
+In the absence of the signed engagement letter the firm could retain the commission only if the client gave his and informed consent on each occasion after receiving full disclosure of the amount whereas once the letter is signed, the firm can keep the commission.

 3 Client monies